 No. You are not required to serve a copy of your petition on the respondent.
-A copy of your petition will be served on the respondent by the Court if the Court later authorizes your petition to proceed.
+The Court will serve a copy of your petition on the respondent if the Court authorizes your petition to proceed.

 How can I be sure the Court received my petition?